Yorkie Fong

 Biography

 Yorkie is an Associate in the Construction Disputes team in London.
-She has significant expertise in advising employers, main contractors and sub-contractors on construction and engineering disputes domestically and internationally, covering issues such as extension of time, defects, professional negligence, building safety and termination.
+She has significant experience in advising employers, main contractors and sub-contractors on construction and engineering disputes domestically and internationally, covering issues such as extension of time, defects, professional negligence, building safety and termination.
 Her experience includes arbitration, adjudication, and providing contract advice on both industry standard forms and bespoke contracts.

 Spoken Languages